 Dan Murphy is the Founder of Catalyst Off-Grid Advisors, with over 20 years experience working in 20+ sub-Saharan African countries.
 Prior to Catalyst, Dan co-founded and was CEO of Sage Systems, a Côte d'Ivoire-based off-grid solar company.
 While at the World Bank from 2002 to 2015, he managed Lighting Africa, the World Bank’s flagship program to support off-grid energy access, led teams dealing with some of Africa’s most complex power generation projects, managed the World Bank office and portfolio in Cameroon, and designed community development projects in west Africa.
 He holds a Master’s Degree from the Johns Hopkins School of Advanced International Studies and a Bachelor’s Degree from Bates College.

-Ian Muir is a Principal at Catalyst, bringing over a decade of diverse professional experience to the firm.
-At PFC Energy (now IHS) he co-developed and managed the firm’s Carbon Strategy Service.
-Ian's off-grid experience covers several technologies, including mini-grids (having overseen the development of EarthSpark International's hybrid-solar mini-grid in Haiti), cookstoves (having advised on programming for the World Bank), and off-grid solar (working on finance and strategy for World Bank-supported activities in Rwanda, Botswana, Madagascar, and the Comoros).
-Ian holds a Master’s Degree from the Johns Hopkins School of Advanced International Studies and a Bachelor’s Degree from Trinity College, Dublin.
+Ian Muir is a Principal at Catalyst, bringing over a decade of diverse energy experience to the firm.
+At PFC Energy (now IHS) he co-developed and managed the firm’s Carbon Strategy Service and clean-energy consulting business.
+Ian's off-grid experience covers several technologies, including mini-grids (having overseen the development of EarthSpark International's hybrid-solar mini-grid in Haiti), cookstoves (having advised on programming for the World Bank), and off-grid solar (working on finance and strategy for World Bank-supported activities in Rwanda, Botswana, Madagascar, and Ethiopia).
+Ian holds Master’s Degrees from the Johns Hopkins School of Advanced International Studies and Trinity College, Dublin.

 Christine Eibs Singer